kagoston/codeOfAdvent2022/README.md

 # codeOfAdvent2022
- solve the pyzzles on code of Advent
+ solve the puzzles on code of Advent